Henry Jarecki: Residences

-Jarecki has a home in Rye, New York and is also a part-time resident of the British Virgin Islands, where he owns two islands within the archipelago: Norman Island and Guana Island, both in the British Virgin Islands.
-Jarecki was made an honorary Belonger of the BVI.
+Jarecki has a home in Rye, New York and is also a part-time resident of the British Virgin Islands, where he owns two private islands: Guana Island and Norman Island.
+Jarecki holds BVI Belonger status.

 In 1978, Jarecki sought to buy the former Stuyvesant Fish mansion at 19 Gramercy Park South in Manhattan, New York City, but was outbid.
 When the property – which has more than 37 rooms on six floors for over 18,000 square feet (1,700 m2) of living space – became available again in 2000, he was able to purchase it, with plans to use it as both a home and the headquarters of the family foundation, the Timber Falls Foundation.